-A Healthy Farm
+A Healthy Garden

 Having a healthy farm or garden is every agriculturist’s dream.
-The key to having a healthy farm or garden is to diligently carry out certain practices to ensure that pests and diseases do not destroy your beautiful garden.
+The key to having a healthy farm or garden is to diligently carry out certain practices to ensure that pests and diseases do not destroy your beautiful space.
 This article is going to discuss a few of these techniques in such a way that even an amateur gardener can follow.

 In this article, we will consider the following techniques: